andrewjamesbibby/Sentinel-API-Documentation/README.md

 - User - A Sentinel user who has access to the Sentinel App.
 Some users can be given permissions to access the Sentinel backend and also be given api access.
 They appear in the app directory.
 - Contact - A contact listed in the Sentinel backend.
 They do not have access to the Sentinel app and cannot access the Sentinel backend.
 They appear in the app directory
-- Group - A named collections of assigned users, contacts and documents.
+- Group - A named collection of assigned users, contacts and documents.
 - Broadcast - A Sentinel broadcast which can be sent by inapp, sms or email methods.
 - Document - A YUDU publisher edition.
 The document can be assigned to individual users, or groups.
 The documents once assigned will appear in the Sentinel App for a logged in user.
 - Recipient - A recipient is a user or contact which has been added to a broadcast to recieve a broadcast message once sent.